2021 Alabama Crimson Tide football team: At Texas A&M

 To open the second half the Tide offense reached the Texas A&M 31, but the drive stalled and ended with a James Burnip punt.
 However Alabama's special teams came through on the next series when Ja'Corey Brooks blocked Nik Constantinou's punt deep in Aggie territory.
 Junior linebacker King Mwikuta recovered the ball in the end zone for a touchdown, cutting the deficit to 24–17.
-The Aggies' special teams had an answer of their own as Devon Achane returned the ensuing kickoff 96 yards for a touchdown, putting the Aggies ahead 31–17.
+The Aggies' special teams had an answer of their own as De’Von Achane returned the ensuing kickoff 96 yards for a touchdown, putting the Aggies ahead 31–17.
 The Tide offense found the end zone six plays later when Young found Jameson Williams for a 29-yard touchdown.
 The Aggies' lead was now 31–24.
 After the defense got a stop, the Tide got the ball back at the Alabama 43.
 The Aggies took a 31–24 lead into the fourth quarter.
 After failing to convert on a 3rd-and-13 from the A&M 20, the Tide had to settle for a 26-yard Reichard field goal.
 The Aggies' lead was now 31–27.
 After earning another defensive stop, the Tide offense once again drove deep into A&M territory.
 After having a 1st-and-goal from the 3, however, 'Bama had to settle for a 22-yard field goal, cutting the deficit to 31–30.
 After the Aggies' offense went three-and-out, Young led the Tide offense 82 yards in 9 plays, connecting with Jameson Williams for a 7-yard touchdown.
 Young connected with Williams again on the ensuing two-point conversion, putting the Tide ahead 38–31, the team's first lead since the first quarter.
 Six plays later Calzada connected again with Ainias Smith for a 25-yard score, tying the game 38-38.
 Alabama took possession at its own 25 with 2:54 remaining but punted three plays later.
 Calzada then led the Aggies 54 yards in 8 plays, leading to a 28-yard Seth Small field goal as time expired.
 The Aggies won the game 41–38, their first win over the Tide since the 2012 season.